ToChunkA/Smart-TabS/README.md

 It is in beta now and available [for Chrome](https://chromewebstore.google.com/detail/tochunka-smart-tabs/djgplmmlaeekpcgjphelaboajmfgcdij) and [Firefox](https://addons.mozilla.org/uk/firefox/addon/tochunka-smart-tabs/).

 Unfortunately, not for Safari because the browser still doesn't provide necessary API functions to move tabs and bookmarks.

+## Contribute

+You may propose [_content.js_](content.js) code updates for a specific pages content extraction or other changes that you are considering important.